Also at Deasil Works · txn2 · Plexara

 - sync-net

 Say you need to ensure your device (or another server) always has the latest files from the server.
 However, syncing hundreds or even thousands of files could take hours or days.
-First, rsync will only grab the data you don’t have, or may have an outdated version of, you can never assume the state of the data on your device. irsync will use it’s built-in rsync to do the heavy lifting of determining your state versus the server.
+First, rsync will only grab the data you don’t have, or may have an outdated version of.
+You can never assume the state of the data on your device. irsync uses its built-in rsync to do the heavy lifting of determining your state versus the server.
 But rsync is not perfect, and dealing with an unstable network can sometimes cause it to hang or fail.
 The good news is that, if restarted, rsync will pick up where it left off.

-In the IOT device world you can’t sit watch the transfer and restart it when needed, this is what irsync was built for.
+In the IOT device world you can’t sit and watch the transfer and restart it when needed; this is what irsync was built for.

-irsync manages the output of it’s internal rsync and will restart a synchronization process if the timeout exceeds the specified directive.
-Most of the files I need to be synchronized are under 200 megabytes, so I sent my timeout to 2 hours per file.
-If a file takes longer than 2 hours to sync then I assume, there is a network or connection failure and let irsync start the process over.
+irsync manages the output of its internal rsync and will restart a synchronization process if the timeout exceeds the specified directive.
+Most of the files I need synchronized are under 200 megabytes, so I set my timeout to 2 hours per file.
+If a file takes longer than 2 hours to sync, then I assume there is a network or connection failure and let irsync start the process over.

 You can run a simple little demo on your local workstation using a docker-compose file I put together.